 - Ability to write well and communicate clearly in writing and on the telephone.

-- Knowledge and experience with both PeopleSoft and NetSuite financial systems.
+- Knowledge and experience with both PeopleSoft and NetSuite financial systems is a plus.

 The work is sedentary.
 Typically, the employee may sit comfortably to do the work.
 However, there may be some walking; standing; bending; lifting and dealing with deliveries of goods when necessary, or when observing physical inventory counts in the warehouses.